 Integrity[edit | edit source]

-A data subject may not only be harmed by processing of personal data but also from loss of data.
-If a hospital, for example, loses personal data of a patient, the patient may get wrong treatment.
-The controller must ensure that data is not falsely deleted or altered.
-Threats to the integrity of personal data may be coming from the controller, third parties or from an accident.
+A data subject may not only be harmed by the unlawful processing of their personal data but also as a result of the loss of this data.
+For example, if a hospital loses the personal data of a patient, they may get an incorrect treatment.
+The controller must ensure that personal data is not falsely deleted or altered.
+Threats to the integrity of personal data may come from within the controller, third parties or from an accident.

 Confidentiality[edit | edit source]

 Confidentiality aims to protect data against unauthorised access and against unauthorised processing.
 The controller must therefore also implement technical and organisational measures to ensure that personal data is not falsely disclosed, hacked or lost.
 This includes that unauthorised persons neither have access to the data nor to the devices on which they are processed (Recital 39).

 For more details on the 'security of processing' see the commentary on Article 32 GDPR.

 The accountability principle was added in the GDPR to further highlight and clarify the responsibility of the controller.

 The first element of Article 5(2) GDPR clarifies that compliance with the principles under Article 5(1) is the responsibility of the controller.
 It is largely redundant, as the GDPR otherwise makes clear the that controller is responsible for compliance with many elements of the GDPR.
 IN particular, Articles 24, 28 and 29 GDPR deal with the responsibilities and relationships of controllers and processors.